 - 3.1 Once adopted the Local Plan will form part of the statutory Development Plan for the borough.
-It will replace any remaining 'saved' policies from the Pendle Replacement Local Plan (2006), the Bradley Area Action Plan (2011) and the Core Strategy (2015).
-Its policies and proposals will provide the starting point for considering whether planning applications should be approved. - 3.2 The new Local Plan establishes the strategic approach to development over the plan period 2021 to 2040.
+It will replace the Core Strategy (2015) and any remaining 'saved' policies from the Pendle Replacement Local Plan (2006).
+Its policies and proposals will provide the starting point for considering whether planning applications should be approved. - 3.2 Our new Local Plan establishes the strategic approach to development over the plan period 2021 to 2040.
 It allocates land to meet identified development needs.
 It updates and sets out detailed development policy relating to the environment, economy and community in response to national planning policy and guidance and supporting evidence.
-The Local Plan is now at its publication stage and will be subject to public consultation of at least six-weeks, before being submitted to the secretary of state for its examination in public.
+The Local Plan is now at its draft stage and will be subject to public consultation of at least six-weeks, before being finalised for publication.